iamsophiesk/iamsophiesk/pages/cv.md

 I work best with people who are driven and details-oriented, and thrive when given a task to do and a deadline.
 I enjoy taking the time to get stuck into a project, understanding the client's objectives and seeing the project through to the end.
 I don't like leaving tasks half-finished.

+I'm a huge believer in laying solid foundations for future work: unless strictly necessary I don't cut corners during development if I can help it.
+It feels like a disservice to a team of developers to build technical debt in, and I will strive to build things correctly the first time around.
+If I can't, I do my best to document (through tickets in a backlog, or in a Wiki or equivalent) the things that will need improving.
+I don't just code for me, I code for a team, and they are at the forefront of my mind, always.

 I enjoy learning and sharing new knowledge with others.
-During my time at Microserve I've taken on the role of a mentor, helping to teach students and junior devs how to assess priorities, discover solutions, and ultimately complete their own work in a thorough, timely manner.
+During my time at Microserve I took on the role of a mentor, helping to teach students and junior devs how to assess priorities, discover solutions, and ultimately complete their own work in a thorough, timely manner.
 My emphasis is on teaching people to be strong independent learners, with keen attention to detail and a desire to achieve the best.

 Oh ... and I really like writing documentation!
 I know that sounds weird, but I think it’s important to make it as easy as possible for others to pick up systems.
 I get frustrated when documentation isn’t provided, so I do my best to provide it for others.

 Recently I've started to focus on health - not only my health but that of my colleagues and friends.
 Maintaining a healthy mind and body is a really important thing for anyone to do, so I push for all of my colleagues to keep an eye on their work-life balance and offer support wherever I can.

+I love receiving feedback on my self and my behaviours, and actively encourage people to let me know if I can improve myself.
+It's been a hard road of learning that not everyone else feels the same way, but that's one of the many things I'm learning!

 ### References

-References are supplied on request.
+References available on request.